accessibilitysupported/a11ysupport.io/documentation/at/narrator.md

 # Narrator

-Narrator is a screen reader that is built in to the Windows operating system.
+Narrator is a screen reader that is bundled with the Windows 10 operating system.

-All commands listed here assume that Scan mode is enabled.

-## TODO

-This information is still in development.
-Feel free to contribute.
-The following still needs to be done:

-* Add information on how to capture output for tests (manual, copy/paste, etc)
-* add details on how to find the version of the sr and os
-* Proof read
-* Ensure that the listed commands are accurate and make sense

 ## Install

 Narrator is built in to the Windows 10 operating system.
+It can be enabled and configured in the Windows settings.

 ## Guides, Documentation, and resources